AnotherCraft/ac-docs/docs/core/multiplayerSync.md

 * When the client receives update of the player position/speed/movement data from the server, it replays  some of the inputs because of client-server delay (https://www.gabrielgambetta.com/client-side-prediction-server-reconciliation.html).
 * Server keeps buffer of received controls snapshots from the client and always processes a single message each step (to combat network jitter).
   * In the future, a strategy that gradually reduces the buffer size when it gets larger than one could be implemented.

+## Block, item, entity updates

+* Block and item updates are handled by the respective component/system that is relevant for the update.

+* For block properties, `ACP::BlockSetProperty` message is broadcasted right inside `BA_SetProperty` callback structure and vice versa with item properties.

+* Entity position updates are realized through their respective physics components (currently we can have `ETC_Physics` or `ETC_RayPhysics`).
+  * These updates are issued through the `EA_SendUpdate` callback, which is called from `World_ServerComponent::step`.
+  * These updates are currently sent each frame , but that's not necessary, because physics are calculated on clients as well – the system could employ a round-robin updates sending of different chunks to reduce network bandwidth.